-- 1) In the opinion of the Directors : - (a) the financial statements and notes of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2013 and of the performance for the year ended on that date; and - (ii) complying with Accounting Standards and Corporations Regulations 2001. - (b) the financial statements and notes are also complying with International Financial Reporting Standards as disclosed in note 1(b) - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2) This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial Year Ended 30 June 2013.
+- 1) In the opinion of the Directors: - (a) the financial statements and notes of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2014 and of the performance for the year ended on that date; and - (ii) complying with Accounting Standards and Corporations Regulations 2001. - (b) the financial statements and notes are also complying with International Financial Reporting Standards as disclosed - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2) This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2014.